marianobilli/inject-container-webhook/readme.md

 2. Modify the `certificate.yaml` file as needed
    1. Install certmanager and apply the `selfsigned.yaml` (if `selfsigned-issuer` doesn't exist)
    2. Alternatively setup a ClusterIssuer/Issuer using [cert-manager](https://cert-manager.io/docs/concepts/issuer/) and edit the `certificate.yaml` with customizations
-   3. Replace `tools` with alternative namespace if installing elsewhere
 3. Modify the `deployment.yaml` file as needed with the following options
    1. Change environment variables as needed (see [Available Variables below](#available-variables))
    2. Change the replica and resources values as needed depending on how many targeted pods your evironment might have (the defaults are probably fine for anything under 10k)